We believe in raising readers.

 From the first idea to the final draft, we love helping authors on their publishing journey.
 Our editors and sensitivity readers have the education, training, and experience to help you reach your goals.
 We specialize in kidlit, middle grade, and YA stories.
 We currently accept nonfiction adult projects.
 To learn more about our services, click below.

 After searching for a book featuring a Nigerian-American boy, Margeaux was dissatisfied with the limited amount of books featuring characters of color.
 She had an idea to create the books she and her son wanted to read.

-In 2016 she wrote the children’s book, Auntie’s Crown and founded Little Blk Books, LLC, a service dedicated to discovering books by and featuring characters of color and providing literary and educational resources.
-She went on to write Clothes Inspired by Nature, with Capstone Publishing.
-Now, a mother of 3 boys, her quest to discover and support diverse books has grown to include developing those voices and making reading a family past-time.
+In 2016 she wrote and self-published the children’s book, Auntie’s Crown and founded Little Blk Books, LLC, a service dedicated to discovering books by and featuring characters of color and providing literary and educational resources.